thesugarbowl/menu-updater/README.md

-# Sugarbowl Menu Updater
+# Sugarbowl Website

-Web app that displays and updates Sugarbowl's menu.
+Website for the restaurant Sugarbowl.